gvwilson/thirdbit/fiction/maddy-roo/index.md

 but it was still open.
 She scraped through it a heartbeat before the tentacle would have grabbed her.

-Maddy stumbled down the first few steps and doubled over to catch her breath.
+Maddy stumbled down the first dozen steps before she had to stop to catch her breath—catch her breath, and wait for her heart to stop pounding.
-Down the stairs, into the darkness.
+"Come *on*," she muttered angrily at herself.
+She had done this before.
-She could do that.
+She could do it again.
 She *had* to.

 Once again the lights came on automatically when she reached the corridor.
 If Patient didn't already know she was there, it would soon.
-When she reached the hole in the floor she crouched down, turned around, slid her legs into it, and lowered herself as far as she could before letting go.
+When she reached the hole in the floor she crouched down, slid her legs into it, turned around, and lowered herself as far as she could before letting go.

 *Thump.*